CUNA 2023 diamond award trophy icon

 info dialog icon Learn more about Quorum's high-yield, competitive savings options.
 Click here!

 Holiday hosting can be super-stressful—and expensive!
 This year, with prices soaring at the grocery store and beyond, breaking that budget on hosting duties can seem like a sure thing.
 Lucky for you, you can change the odds.
-Here are six ways you can host a stress-free and awesome holiday meal without draining your wallet.
+Here are seven ways you can host a stress-free and awesome holiday meal without draining your wallet.

 1. Simplify your meal plan.